 - 3. Exams and Projects will be due throughout the term (see class schedule at end of syllabus).

-Because I want your grade to be based on your strongest abilities, I am giving you some flexibility in terms of how you will be graded.
-You will be required to complete at least four of the following six projects or exams (completing two due on one day is okay): - 1.
-A 40 question multiple choice Midterm, given in-class on October 28th - 2.
-A five-page take-home Midterm with essay questions, due on October 28th (in class, or time-stamped at the psychology office by 5pm, 131 Straub Hall) - 3.
-A 40 question multiple choice Final Exam, given in-class on December 4th - 4.
-A five-page take-home Final Exam with essay questions, due on December 4th (in class, or time-stamped at the psychology office by 5pm, 131 Straub Hall) - 5.
-14 Daily Discussion points, which will consist of one paragraph that contains questions or thoughts (but no summarizing!) about the day's readings, due by the beginning of class each day readings are assigned.
+During the typical school year, this class requires multiple projects, tests, in-class exercises, and weekly essays to be completed.
+Since we will be meeting for a shorter period of time, I am giving you some flexibility in terms of how you will be graded.
+You will be required to complete at least three of the following five projects or exams (completing two due on one day is okay): - 1.
+A 50 question multiple choice Midterm, given in-class on July 31st - 2.
+A five-page take-home Midterm with essay questions, due by 5pm on July 31st (time-stamped at the psychology office, 131 Straub Hall, or via email if you arrange this with me!) - 3.
+A 50 question multiple choice, semi-cumulative Final Exam, given during the scheduled final exam time (August 15th, 3:15pm, or at an earlier time if needed, but please see me) - 4.
+12 Daily Discussion points, which will consist of one paragraph that contains questions or thoughts (but no summarizing!) about the day's readings, due by the beginning of class each day readings are assigned.
 You may want to keep a copy for yourself to use in class discussions.
-Though 15 classes (starting with day two) require a reading assignment, you will need to complete discussion points for 14 of these 15 days.
-Sorry, late discussion points are not accepted (early is okay, though!). - 6.
-A Final Project your choice of one of the following (due on December 10th or earlier, time-stamped at the psychology office by 5pm on 12/10, 131 Straub Hall): - You are working in a community mental health clinic in an area that has a lot of people from a different culture (you get to pick what culture, e.g., Hispanic, Asian, Hmong, Puerto Rican, etc.).
+Though 13 classes (starting with day two) require a reading assignment, you will need to complete discussion points for 12 of these 13 days.
+Sorry, late discussion points are not accepted (early is okay, though!). - 5.
+A Final Project your choice of one of the following (due by 5pm on August 15th): - You are working in a community mental health clinic in an area that has a lot of people from a different culture (you get to pick what culture, e.g., Hispanic, Asian, Hmong, Puerto Rican, etc.).
 The psychiatric staff is not aware of the effect of culture on the patients' mental state.
 Your project is to design some sort of educational intervention for the staff.
 It might be a brochure or newsletter; an outline for a workshop; an internet learning experience; etc. Use your imagination!
 Up to two students may complete this project together, but individuals will be graded more generously....or... - Write a 5-7 page paper, with at least 5 references (other than assigned texts and articles) on the role of self and culture in a specific, culture-bound mental illness.
-For example, you might choose anorexia, susto, or neurasthenia...or... - A case study of a person with a culture bound illness, and how the person might be seen from other cultural settings....or... - o Approach me with a good idea, and we'll see if we can make it work!
+For example, you might choose anorexia, susto, or neurasthenia....or... - A case study of a person with a culture bound illness, and how the person might be seen from other cultural settings....or... - Approach me with a good idea, and we'll see if we can make it work!